zioufang/ximalaya-dl/README.md

 If downloading the album for the first time, it will create a folder with the album name and start downloading from 1st episode

 It will also track the downloaded episodes, so if you run it again it will only download new/undownloaded episodes.

+**Dependency:**
+Only external module used is requests, if you don't have one:
+pip install requests